bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:41:44

-Yeah, Well, it still requires transactions on the blockchain, at least.
+It still requires transactions on the blockchain, at least.

 Sjors Provoost: 00:41:47

 Yeah, but who can stop that?
 Because they look like regular transactions, so it doesn't matter what we want.
 We can't stop it.

 Ruben Somsen: 00:41:54

 Let's say if you had the option to very easily add native tokens to Bitcoin, where you could issue assets and you could just use them on the Bitcoin blockchain.
-If you did something like that, in terms of blockchain usage, it would be very similar, right?
+If you did something like that, in terms of blockchain usage, it would be very similar.
 Because with RGB, you have kind of the same thing, where every time you move a token, you do need to create a Bitcoin transaction.
-But that Bitcoin transaction doesn't really have anything to do with Bitcoin, other than that it wants to kind of connect to it to to be connected to its proof of work.
+But that Bitcoin transaction doesn't really have anything to do with Bitcoin, other than that it wants to be connected to its proof-of-work.
 So would we want that?
 Would we want people to just issue any token they want just natively on Bitcoin?
-And then most people would kind of say "No!"
+And then most people would kind of say "No".
 So RGB forces the issue basically and says "You can just do it!", if you do it like this.
 So do we want that?
 Do we not want that?
 I don't think it's going to be terrible.
 I think it's going to be okay.
-And I don't think there's going to be some kind of token that is so popular that it will pull away most of the proof of work or something along those lines.
+And I don't think there's going to be some kind of token that is so popular that it will pull away most of the proof-of-work or something along those lines.
 That would be kind of the doomsday scenario.

 Sjors Provoost: 00:42:55

 The risk there is, we talked about that in other episodes about Sidechains as well.
-If there is, say, the entire world supply of gold expressed as an RGB token, that's a problem.
+If the entire world supply of gold is expressed as an RGB token, that's a problem.
 Because the market cap of gold is 10 times that of Bitcoin at the moment.
 Which means that somebody who wants to steal gold through a double-spend attack, might want to do that.
 And from a Bitcoin point of view, that attack would look uneconomical, but from a gold point of view, it would look economical.
 And therefore, it just messes with the incentive structure that we have.
-But we're not there yet.
-And I'm not really worried about it.
+But we're not there yet, and I'm not really worried about it.

 Ruben Somsen: 00:43:29

-Exactly.
 Actually, I think the opposite problem is more likely.
 Where the Bitcoin fees are going to go up.
-And at that point, you have to, if you want to use USD Tether, you have to pay the Bitcoin fees to use your USD Tether.
+And at that point, if you want to use USD Tether, you have to pay the Bitcoin fees to use your USD Tether.
-And then you have to ask, well, if I can use my use detector on any chain, why would I use it on the expensive Bitcoin blockchain?
+And then you have to ask, well, if I can use my USD Tether on any chain, why would I use it on the expensive Bitcoin blockchain?
-So I think that's that kind of becomes the bottleneck for RGB, where any token you want to move on RGB, at least without using Lightning.
-And as I pointed out earlier, at least you will have to use the base layer every now and then.
-You will have to pay as high of a fee as a Bitcoin transaction and whether or not that's going to be economical, I don't know.
+I think that kind of becomes the bottleneck for RGB, where any token you want to move on RGB, at least without using Lightning and as I pointed out earlier, you will have to use the base layer every now and then, will have to pay as high of a fee as a Bitcoin transaction and whether or not that's going to be economical, I don't know.

 Sjors Provoost: 00:44:10

-Exactly.
-And I don't know if you're doing client-side validation anyway, maybe you just want to use a database, but...
+Exactly, and if you're doing client-side validation anyway, maybe you just want to use a database, but...

 Ruben Somsen: 00:44:18

+Perhaps, yeah.
-Perhaps, yeah, so the Space Chains, it wasn't called Space Chains back then, but the episode we did on the perpetual one-way peg and Blind Merged Mining, it is actually a very similar system, right?
+The Spacechains, it wasn't called Spacechains back then, but the episode we did on the perpetual one-way peg and Blind Merged Mining, it is actually a very similar system.
-So you could compare the two, but the difference is that you are less connected to the proof of work.
+So you could compare the two, but the difference is that you are less connected to the proof-of-work.
-Instead of having one, every RGB transaction you make, you need to make a Bitcoin transaction.
+Every RGB transaction you make, you need to make a Bitcoin transaction.
 You now have one Bitcoin transaction that represents an entire block of tokens, basically.
-So that would at least make it cheaper to do tokens, but at the same time, you're also less secure because you don't have the full proof of work.
+So that would at least make it cheaper to do tokens, but at the same time, you're also less secure because you don't have the full proof-of-work.
 It's not directly connected, It's a little bit more indirect.

 Aaron van Wirdum: 00:45:04

-Okay.
 Wait, wait, Sjors.
 I have one last question.
-Did you want to get into the Proof-Marshall thing or are we going to leave that for a different episode?
+Did you want to get into the Proofmarshal thing or are we going to leave that for a different episode?

 Sjors Provoost: 00:45:13

-Exactly.
-We have another can of worms that's called Proof-Marshalls.
+Exactly, we have another can of worms that's called Proofmarshal.
 We are not going to open that.

 Aaron van Wirdum: 00:45:17